lbrack/git-flow-poc/README.md

 1. Create a pull request using ``gh pr create``
 2. approve the PR on GitHub
-3. merge the PR using ``git flow feature finish`` which will merge to develop.
+3. delete the local feature branch
 ### Initializing Merge Request

 ```shell